-This is due in part to a daily happy hour which spans from 4pm to 6pm, where wines and spirits are as little as $4.50, and Margaritas and Negronis can be bought for a very respectable $10.
+This is due in part to a daily happy hour which spans from 4pm to 6pm.
+In this 2 hour slot, wines and spirits are as little as $4.50, and Margaritas and Negronis a very respectable $10.

 Tucked away at the end of an unassuming laneway, this tiny but vibrant cocktail bar is one of the drinking spots you have to visit if you’re ever in Sydney.

 And when we say ‘tiny’, we’re not joking.
 This dinky little bar has no seats – it’s that small.

 The crowning feature of Cantina OK is the Margarita they serve – a benchmark on the market.
 The popular cocktail is shaken with an equal 50/50 blend of tequila and mezcal, as well as some shaved ice and orange oil.

 This Margarita alone makes Cantina OK! one of the best cocktail bars in Sydney.